 Gamification features, such as a series of reward mechanisms for accomplished tasks or progress, lead to the same reaction in the brain no matter the environment – a release of dopamine that makes us feel good and enjoy what we’re doing.
 Applied in a professional environment as class activities or as part of an online learning course, these can be powerful self-motivators or tools utilized to lead a team.
 It can also provide the type of intrinsic motivation that leaders struggle to inspire in their employees.
 Gamification techniques that also play off of humans’ natural competitive spirit tend to amplify these results.

 Put more succinctly: gamification makes the routine aspects of employees’ professional lives more fun.
 The more employees enjoy themselves at work, the better their engagement and morale.
 As any manager knows, employees with higher morale and those who are more plugged into their work tend to produce at a significantly higher level than they would otherwise.
+Social interaction is a key component of gamified systems, fostering collaboration and community as employees compare scores and discuss material.
 It’s no wonder many companies – such as Marriott, Nike, and others – have adopted gamification elements into their workplace.

 Studies have quantified gamification’s growing role in the world economy.
 Empirical evidence from others shows a marked improvement in students’ learning ability – and their interest in the material – when gamification is involved.
 Those same studies found that students’ level of engagement with the learning material was nearly as high as it was with actual gaming!
+User interaction with game mechanics and features is crucial in driving engagement and improving learning outcomes.
 As with anything, the individual’s personal characteristics will also impact the results, but the evidence supporting gamification is clear.

 Gamification in the Learning Process

 However, some core elements will be the same regardless of your industry, and those are the same rewarding and engaging mechanisms that make games successful in the first place.
 Personal challenges, team-oriented goals and competitions, rewards, and recognition.
+Effective system design is critical in creating gamified learning environments, as it involves integrating elements such as challenges, rewards, and feedback into a cohesive system that generates synergistic effects.
 By incorporating these game elements into the workforce, employers can motivate their employees to grow by providing a more enjoyable learning environment.

 Say, as an example, that an employer needs to revamp a sales team.
 Performance is lagging, and the employer decides to adopt an entirely new software system to monitor performance and assist their sales leaders with their jobs.
 Under a typical structure, employers would provide modules, in-person lectures, and other classic instructional activities to get employees up-to-speed on the new system.